garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 1 Map and Scene.md

 1. In your project directory, create a text file named `Podfile` with the following contents, replacing `WorkshopApp` with the name of your project:

     ```
-    platform :osx, '10.12’
+    platform :osx, '10.12'
     use_frameworks!

-    target ‘WorkshopApp' do
+    target 'WorkshopApp' do
         pod 'ArcGIS-Runtime-SDK-macOS', '100.1'
     end
     ```